Taxes

 Optimise your savings by taking advantage of personal reliefs, such as individual and dependent reliefs.
 For instance:

-Claim reliefs for education fees and medical expenses incurred for yourself, your spouse, or your children.
+Claim reliefs for education fees and medical expenses incurred for yourself, your spouse, your children and your parents.
 Examples include:

 Explore available tax incentives for specific activities, such as:

-Property owners who leas out their property can benefit from claiming a tax deduction on mortgage interest payments and maintenance costs against rental income derived from the property.
+Property owners who lease out their property can benefit from claiming a tax deduction on mortgage interest payments and maintenance costs against rental income derived from the property.

 Those who fail to furnish the ITRF, without reasonable excuse, will be subject to a fine of RM200 to RM20,000 or imprisonment for a term not exceeding 6 months or both.